memewhales/Documentation/sdk/creator-token-bot.md

-# 🤖 Bonding Curve Trading Bot
+# 🤖 Example - Trading Bot

 This example demonstrates how to create an intelligent trading bot specifically designed for Yoink bonding curve tokens, with features for monitoring market conditions, price movements, and automated trading strategies using the real SDK.